catalyzeio/guide-api/getting_started/README.md

 ### Create Bob

-The command to sign up Bob is the same as signing up Alice but you will have to provide a diffrent email than the one used to sign up Alice above.
+The command to sign up Bob is the same as signing up Alice but you will have to provide a different email than the one used to sign up Alice above.

 **Hint:** if you use gmail or Google Apps add a **+** after your regular email handle followed by a unique string (e.g. *you+bob@gmail.com*) to generate a unique address that will get sent to your regular account.